Rachel Melissa

 Rachel joined Tonkon Torp after nearly five years as Senior Counsel at Melissa Data Corporation, where she focused on data privacy, regulatory compliance, content drafting, and employment matters.
 Her experience also includes over a decade with Pearl Legal Group PC, a boutique environmental firm in Portland, and tenure as a litigation associate with Skadden, Arps, Slate, Meagher & Flom, LLP in Washington, D.C.
 Immediately after law school, Rachel served two judicial clerkships – at the Oregon Court of Appeals and Lane County Circuit Court.

 Outside of work, Rachel loves to read and talk about books and is a frequent attendee at the Portland Literary Arts lecture series.
 She plays clarinet and piano, enjoys live music, and travels internationally whenever the opportunity arises.
-When not spending time with her family, you might find Rachel tending her flower garden or working on her newest hobby – learning to watercolor.
+When not spending time with her family, you might find Rachel tending her flower garden, hiking, or learning how to identify trees.

 Representative Work